Re-using model results to determine materials properties: connector theory approach: A simple illustration: energy levels in a 1D potential

+Note that the model energy levels and first derivative are known as analytical functions, so there is no need to store and read data.
+Through $\alpha$, this approximate connector width $L^{c,{\rm approx}}$ depends on $L$ and $\omega_0$ but not on $j$: here, the connector is transferable, i.e., it could be calculated for one energy level and then used for all others.
+Such a transferability is not exact in general (see also the discussion in Subsec. \ref{subsec:53}), but could be used as an approximation, as we will illustrate below in the next example.
+Eq. \eqref{eq:conn1} also illustrates how the difference between $ L^{c,{\rm approx}}$ and $L$ becomes smaller and smaller as $\alpha$ tends to zero, namely as the real system approaches the model system itself.

-Now we choose an approximation, for example, a first-order perturbation expansion around a box $V_{\infty}$ that has the width $L$ of the real system.
-The expansion parameter in the real system is $1/(L^2\omega_0)$ \cite{supmat}.
-Ordinary perturbation theory would directly yield energy levels $E^{\rm approx}(j)$.
-As Fig. \ref{fig:negative} shows, and as expected from perturbation theory, they are close to the exact $E(j)$ for small $1/(L^2\omega_0)$ and deviate for larger values, becoming unphysically negative above a critical threshold.
-In COT, we determine also $\mathcal E_j^{\rm approx}(L^c)$ by first-order expansion around the infinite square well of width $L$. \refeq{eq:inverse-approx} yields $ L^{c,\rm approx}_j = (\mathcal E_j^{\rm approx})^{-1}(E^{\rm approx}(j))$, and the final result, following \eqref{eq:connector-result}, is $E_j^{c} = \mathcal E_j(L^{c,\rm approx}_j) $.
-Note that in the last step the \textit{exact} model function $\mathcal E_j$ is used, as prescribed by \eqref{eq:connector-result}.
-While obtained with a similar computational cost, the connector results $E^{c}_j$ are much better than the direct approximation $E^{\rm approx}(j)$, and they remain physical over the whole parameter range, which reflects an implicit approximate resummation of perturbation theory to infinite order through the use of the exact model $\mathcal E_j$.
-The connector $L^c_j$ formalizes the intuitive interpretation of an effective width that determines the energy levels in the real system and shows that this effective width is approximately independent of $j$ \cite{supmat}.
+Once the connector has been obtained, the energy levels are taken from the exact solution of the model system following \eqref{eq:connector-result}:

+Note again that in the last step the \textit{exact} model function $\mathcal E_j$ is used, as prescribed by \eqref{eq:connector-result}.
+The result \eqref{eq:3} is different from the direct approximation \eqref{eq:2}: the latter is the first-order expansion of \eqref{eq:3}.
+Using the COT expression \eqref{eq:3} does not add computational cost, but results are improved significantly, as shown in Fig. \ref{fig:negative}.
+They are always better than the direct approximation $E^{\rm approx}(j)$, and they remain physical over the whole parameter range, which reflects an implicit approximate resummation of perturbation theory to infinite order through the use of the exact model $\mathcal E_j$; see \refsec{sec:pt} for a general discussion of this point.
+The connector $L^c_j$ formalizes the intuitive interpretation of an effective width that determines the energy levels in the real system and shows that this effective width is approximately independent of $j$.
 This result indicates a promising route to obtain quick estimates for energy levels.